disarm¶

 Features¶

-- Encoding detection: Auto-detect and decode byte sequences to UTF-8 (chardetng)
+- Encoding detection: auto-detect and decode byte sequences to UTF-8 (chardetng)

 All text processing is implemented in Rust with O(1) PHF lookups and exposed to Python via PyO3.